 Leaders of successful organizations have much for which to be thankful.
-Such organizations receive many benefits from their relationship with society and it is incumbent upon organizations and their leaders to give back.
+Such organizations receive many benefits from their relationship with society and it is incumbent upon organizations to lead the way in giving back.

 You can use your leadership skills to create a “giving back mission” that articulates your organization’s role in helping others.
-You can choose a beneficiary worthy of the efforts of yourself and your employees, set challenging goals, create and execute a plan.
-You can track and celebrate successes.
+Choose a beneficiary worthy of the efforts of yourself and your employees, set challenging goals, create and execute a plan.
+Track and celebrate successes.
 In other words you can treat giving back as an important organizational project.

-These are numerous ways to choose a cause.
-Find one that grabs you emotionally; perhaps based on the struggle a family member or staff person has faced.
-When giving touches the heart, everyone is more passionate about helping.
-Consult others about organizations doing important work in your community.
-Ask employees for their ideas and lead them in the selection process.
+These are numerous ways to choose a cause: Find one that grabs you emotionally; perhaps based on the struggle a family member or staff person has faced; when giving touches the heart, everyone is more passionate about helping; consult others about organizations doing important work in your community or support a global cause; ask employees for their ideas and lead them in the selection process.

 There are several models of giving that are open to you:

 - Contributing money, either personally or as an organization is the most common and flexible; but it tends to be impersonal.